CodeFoodPixels/node-promise-mysql/README.md

 `pool.on`: Add a listener to the connection object.
 See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#pool-events) for events that may be listened for.

 ## Upgrading from v3
-As the API is the same, you should be able to upgrade straight to v4.
-The only real difference is the extra options in the [connectionOptions object](#connectionoptions-object).
+The main difference is that `mysql.createPool` now returns a promise.
+Besides this, the API is the same and you should be able to upgrade straight to v4.
+The only other difference is the extra options in the [connectionOptions object](#connectionoptions-object).